 How JMW Can Help

-JMW works closely with Corporal Andy Reid MBE who joined JMW’s armed forces team as an Ambassador in 2019.
-JMW have signed the Armed Forces Covenant, cementing its support for the Armed Forces Community.
+JMW works closely with Corporal Andy Reid MBE who joined our Armed Forces team as Ambassador in 2019, and has signed the Armed Forces Covenant, cementing our support for the Armed Forces Community.
 As a full-service law firm, JMW is able to offer support and advice in wider areas that may impact Armed Forces men and women, including representation in areas of personal injury, family and employment law.

 What is the Court Martial?

 The Court Martial was established as an official court that has jurisdiction over anyone affiliated with the military (the Army, the Royal Navy and the Royal Air Force).
 If you are charged with a service offence and required to attend one of the Military Courts, our military lawyers can provide advice and representation throughout your case.

 In addition, the Court Martial hears cases involving criminal offences alleged to have been committed by military personnel, as well as specific offences under the Armed Forces Act 2006.
 A very small number of cases involving military personnel will be heard in the civilian Crown Court, typically rape and murder allegations.